Band: New Power Generation

 • Band members additions

-Starting in April 2001, a vocal quartet, Milenia featuring sisters: Mikele White, Malikah White, Niyoki White and Tia White is added to the line-up.
-They remain in the band until the end of the Hit N Run Tour.
+Starting in April 2001, a vocal quartet, Milenia featuring sisters: Mikele White, Malikah White, Niyoki White and Tia White was added to the line-up.
+They remained in the band until the end of the Hit N Run Tour.

-Maceo Parker starts guesting with the NPG from mid April 2001, before becoming a band regular in 2002.
+Maceo Parker started guesting with The NPG from mid April 2001, before becoming a band regular in 2002.

 2002-2004 Line-up